awsdocs/aws-iot-docs/developerguide/what-is-aws-iot.md

 Allows you to define a set of remote operations that are sent to and executed on one or more devices connected to AWS IoT\.
 For example, you can define a job that instructs a set of devices to download and install application or firmware updates, reboot, rotate certificates, or perform remote troubleshooting operations\.
 To create a job, you specify a description of the remote operations to be performed and a list of targets that should perform them\.
 The targets can be individual devices, groups or both\.

-For information about AWS IoT limits, see [AWS IoT Limits](http://alpha-docs-aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_iot)\.
+For information about AWS IoT limits, see [AWS IoT Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_iot)\.

 ## How to Get Started with AWS IoT<a name="aws-iot-get-started"></a>
 + To learn more about AWS IoT, see [How AWS IoT Works](aws-iot-how-it-works.md)\.
 + To learn how to connect a device to AWS IoT, see [Getting Started with AWS IoT](iot-gs.md)\.

 ## Accessing AWS IoT<a name="aws-iot-interfaces"></a>

 AWS IoT provides the following interfaces to create and interact with your devices:
 + **AWS Command Line Interface \(AWS CLI\)**—Run commands for AWS IoT on Windows, macOS, and Linux\.
 These commands allow you to create and manage things, certificates, rules, and policies\.
-To get started, see the [AWS Command Line Interface User Guide](http://alpha-docs-aws.amazon.com/cli/latest/userguide/)\.
-For more information about the commands for AWS IoT, see [iot](http://alpha-docs-aws.amazon.com/cli/latest/reference/iot/index.html) in the *AWS Command Line Interface Reference*\.
+To get started, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
+For more information about the commands for AWS IoT, see [iot](https://docs.aws.amazon.com/cli/latest/reference/iot/index.html) in the *AWS CLI Command Reference*\.
 + **AWS IoT API**—Build your IoT applications using HTTP or HTTPS requests\.
 These API actions allow you to programmatically create and manage things, certificates, rules, and policies\.
-For more information about the API actions for AWS IoT, see [Actions](http://alpha-docs-aws.amazon.com/iot/latest/apireference/API_Operations.html) in the *AWS IoT API Reference*\.
+For more information about the API actions for AWS IoT, see [Actions](https://docs.aws.amazon.com/iot/latest/apireference/API_Operations.html) in the *AWS IoT API Reference*\.
 + **AWS SDKs**—Build your IoT applications using language\-specific APIs\.
 These SDKs wrap the HTTP/HTTPS API and allow you to program in any of the supported languages\.
 For more information, see [AWS SDKs and Tools](http://aws.amazon.com/tools/#sdk)\.
 + **AWS IoT Device SDKs**—Build applications that run on devices that send messages to and receive messages from AWS IoT\.
-For more information see, [AWS IoT SDKs](http://alpha-docs-aws.amazon.com/iot/latest/developerguide/iot-sdks.html)\.
+For more information see, [AWS IoT SDKs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html)\.

 ## Related Services<a name="aws-iot-related-services"></a>

 AWS IoT integrates directly with the following AWS services:
 + **Amazon Simple Storage Service**—Provides scalable storage in the AWS Cloud\.
 For more information, see [Amazon S3](https://aws.amazon.com/s3/)\.
 + **Amazon DynamoDB**—Provides managed NoSQL databases\.
 For more information, see [Amazon DynamoDB](https://aws.amazon.com/dynamodb/)\.
 + **Amazon Kinesis**—Enables real\-time processing of streaming data at a massive scale\.
 For more information, see [Amazon Kinesis](https://aws.amazon.com/kinesis/)\.
 + **AWS Lambda**—Runs your code on virtual servers from Amazon EC2 in response to events\.
 For more information, see [AWS Lambda](https://aws.amazon.com/lambda/)\.
 + **Amazon Simple Notification Service**—Sends or receives notifications\.
 For more information, see [Amazon SNS](https://aws.amazon.com/sns/)\.
 + **Amazon Simple Queue Service**—Stores data in a queue to be retrieved by applications\.
 For more information, see [Amazon SQS](https://aws.amazon.com/sqs/)\.